-However, developments of other islands led to Koh Phangan to be slightly sidetracked, leaving its developments to a slow pace.
+However, developments of other islands led Koh Phangan to be slightly sidetracked, leaving its developments at a slow pace.

 That’s not a bad thing, however, because that means the island today is just the ideal place for those that want to get away from the hustle and bustle of modern Thailand.

 The beaches are absolutely stunning and are arguably the main draw of the island.